haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/the_recipe.rst

 they are what the hypothesis makes a statement about, and define the sequence of interactions that constitutes the failure mode.

-Defining a good hypothesis
+Defining a Good Hypothesis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Of course, not all hypotheses are equal.
 Good hypotheses have the following
 properties:

 #.
-They make progress; a good hypothesis yields information when confirmed *and*
+They make progress, i.e, they are *falsifiable*; a good hypothesis yields
-   when invalidated.
+   information when confirmed *and* when invalidated.
 A bad hypothesis *keeps constant* the level of information you have about the phenomena.
-In other words, a bad hypothesis is one where you only gain information if the hypothesis is shown to true.
+In other words, a bad hypothesis is one where you only gain information if the hypothesis is validated, not when the hypothesis validated *or* invalidated.

 #.
-They have specificity and are actionable: Good hypotheses are specific enough
+They are *specific and testable*: Good hypotheses are specific enough *to be*
-   *to be* invalidated.
-For example, the hypothesis "30% of CPU cycles are spent in ``Data.List.reverse`` on input ``Foo``" is actionable; we can directly measure how many CPU cycles are spent on this particular function for a particular input.
+   invalidated.
+For example, the hypothesis "The total runtime of the system is dominated by garbage collection induced by storing thunks in the cache" is testable; we can directly measure how much garbage collection the runtime system does and the kinds of objects it is storing (see :doc:`GHC Flags</src/Measurement_Observation/Heap_Ghc/ghc_flags`).
+This hypothesis is also specific, from reading it we know which sub-systems to inspect: the garbage collector, the cache, and the heap.
 But in addition to that, this hypothesis also adds information *even if* it is shown to be wrong.
-It could be the case that only 5% of the CPU cycles are spent on ``reverse`` and if so then we have still learned something.
+It could be the case that the runtime *is not* dominated by garbage collection, or it could be the case that the cache *is not* storing thunks.
+Either way, by testing an invalidating the hypothesis we learn where runtime is spent, and what is stored in the cache.

 Predict the Response and Test
 -----------------------------

-Now that you have your hypothesis and a minimal test case you can begin testing.
+Now that you have a hypothesis, a hypothetical failure mode and a minimal test case you can begin testing.
 Each change made to your code should be in pursuit of validating or invalidating the hypothesis.
-Do you best to resist the urge to begin shotgun debuggging! ..
+Do your best to resist the urge to begin shotgun debugging! [#]_ The work flow should be:

-[#].
+1. Review the hypothesis and predict the response.
+State "if the hypothesis is true, then ``Foo`` should happen, or I should observe ``Bar``".

+2. Review the test to make sure the test will test the hypothesis and the failure mode.

+3. Perform your changes in the system.
+These should be *minimal*, ideally only a single change!

+4. Observe the response and then try to make sense of the response in comparison to the hypothesis.

+5. Repeat!
+Iterate until you have focused down the failure mode and the hypothesis.

+Let's consider the previous example again, our hypothesis was that ``Data.List.reverse`` was causing a six-fold increase in CPU cycles.

+This
+implies we have a way to measure the CPU load from just this function (:doc:`cachegrind </src/Measurement_Observation/Heap_Third/cachegrind>` provides this kind of information), so we could define a series of related tests which alter the input magnitude and observe the change in CPU cycles required by ``Data.List.reverse``.
+Our predicted response then, should be something like "for each input ``n`` we should observe CPU Cycles of ``Data.List.reverse`` to be a function of ``n`` multiplied by some constant".
+This would work but it is also testing that the problem is sensitive to the input size.
+Another

 Summary
 -------